BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 These concepts matter because:

-- The AI can only work with what's in its current context window.
+- AI chat tools have a short term "memory" for the current conversation known as the context window.
 - Earlier parts of very long conversations may get "pushed out" of view and forgotten.
 - You might need to occasionally remind the AI of important details from earlier.
-- The more relevant and high quality context you provide within the window, the better the responses.
+- The more relevant and high quality context you provide within the context window, the better the responses.

 Even though generative AI tools are programs, sometimes it can be helpful to think of them as having a conversation with a knowledgeable colleague or friend who: